 Dr. Roy Eskow emphasizes the importance of achieving periodontal health through the most conservative and cost-effective treatments possible.
 For most patients, gingivitis and gum disease can be managed with non-surgical periodontal treatments in our Bethesda, MD periodontist office.
-However, patients suffering from periodontitis, a more advanced form of gum disease, may need surgical intervention to assist in restoring their dentition to a state of health.
+However, patients suffering from periodontitis, a more advanced form of gum disease, may need surgical intervention to assist in restoring their dentition to a state of good health.

 Just like your teeth need regular evaluation to avoid tooth decay, your gums need routine care to help prevent gum disease.
 Dr. Eskow is a periodontist specializing in gum health and implant dentistry.
 A periodontal evaluation is a comprehensive look at the gums and their relationship with the rest of the mouth.
 Dr. Eskow will examine the teeth, gums, plaque, bite, and bone as well as your risk factors for gum disease.